pirate-party-uk/policy/independent and union.md

 5. **Equitable Power Dynamics**: PPUK emphasizes the importance of maintaining equitable power dynamics within the UK.
 We aim to create a structure where decisions are made collaboratively, and all nations have a say in matters that affect them, thus avoiding undue dominance of any single nation over the others.

 6. **Inclusive National Identity**: PPUK seeks to foster an inclusive national identity that celebrates the UK's shared values and its constituent nations' unique identities.
-Promote the idea that staying within the UK allows nations to contribute to and shape this inclusive identity while maintaining their cultural heritage.
+Promote that staying within the UK allows nations to contribute to and shape this inclusive identity while maintaining their cultural heritage.

 7. **Resource Sharing for Common Goals**: PPUK believes in the potential for resource sharing among nations to achieve common goals, such as infrastructure development, healthcare advancements, and environmental sustainability.
 This cooperation can lead to more effective solutions that benefit all citizens.